Recent Wisconsin News

 Joint Liability Reform Yes.
 Defendants are responsible only for their proportionate share of negligence if they are less than 51% at fault unless a defendant acted as part of a common scheme or plan.

-Periodic Payments Permitted Yes, if future medical expenses are expected to exceed $100,000.
+Periodic Payments Permitted Yes.
+If future medical expenses are expected to exceed $100,000.